HarshithaJ28/MineMind/README.md

 - SHAP helper (`backend/shap_explain.py`): computes SHAP values and writes artifacts used by the UI.
 - Active learning helper (`backend/active_learning.py`): selects top‑N uncertain nodes and supports incremental retraining using `data/labels_delta.csv`.
 - Job queue & worker (`backend/job_queue.py`, `backend/worker.py`): filesystem-backed queue for non-blocking compute jobs.

-Design trade-offs:

-- Simplicity and reproducibility: a filesystem-backed queue keeps the demo easy to run locally; swap-in Redis/Celery for production.
-- Predict-and-explain loop: SHAP is computed offline (background) to avoid blocking the UI — good for large datasets but requires worker resources.

----

-## Performance

-- Graph building uses KDTree for efficient neighbor queries; NetworkX handles shortest-path search.
-For medium-sized datasets (<100k points) this is performant locally; for larger datasets consider spatial partitioning or routing backends.
-- SHAP is the most expensive operation — use sampling (`--sample-size`) or run on a dedicated worker/machine.
-- Background jobs avoid blocking Streamlit but keep in mind disk I/O for job logs and artifacts; monitor storage when running many jobs.

 ---